karoliquijada/karoliquijada/README.md

 <h4 align="left"> 	🚀Twitter Clone</h4>

-<h3 align="left">📭Connect with me</h3>
-I'm not that much into social media, but I'm always sharing what I learn on twitter.
-You can also add me on LinkedIn so we can keep in touch.

 <h3 align="left">🔨Languages and Tools</h3>

 These are the languages ​​and tools I work with the most.
 However, I'm always open to learn new ways to create amazing projects.